Web links, documents and free of charge tools

 For the comparison of the maximum value with the OELV measurement uncertainty should be taken into account in the same way as in compliance officer test. (see 5.1 Single measurement Exceedance)

 This is, however, not described in the standard.
-Decision scheme aim to test compliance with the OELV without using a mathematical statistical distribution adjusting for the day-by-day exposure distribution.
+Decision scheme aim to test compliance without using a mathematical statistical distribution adjusting for the day-by-day exposure distribution.
 The EN689 preliminary test is a modification of the French test which is partly validated by INRS.

 The Hybrid decision schemes (including the BOHS/NVvA screening test and the French Code de Travail Annexe 1.1.2 Demarché de control) are not only inaccurate, they are also ineffective.
 They delay a compliance decision unnecessarily and are more expensive compared to the (log)normal statistical test as they demand in most cases more measurements.
 The decision schemes also underestimates workers' health risk and delays necessary control measures for GSD>6.